mrkkrp/glass/README.md

 $ python populate.py -u 20 -g 10 -t 30 -m 500
 ```

-This script itself have various options, you can see them with help of
+The script itself has various options, you can see them with help of
 `--help` option.
 Note that password of every generated user is `user`.

 Once the data is generated start development server and go to